aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/worksheets/page-setup-features/setting-headers-and-footers/getting-headers-and-footers/_index.md

         switch (c.GetType())
         {
             case HeaderFooterCommandType::SheetName:
-                // Embedded the name of the sheet to header or footer break;
+                // Embed the name of the sheet in the header or footer break;
             default:
                 break;